hbc/knowledgebase/Sequencing_downloads.md

 ## Broad Institute

-It can depend on the platform the researcher used, but the Broad typically only give out BAM files for normal RNA-seq runs.
-For their DGE (96 well) platform, they give everything under the sun.
+- It can depend on the platform the researcher used, but the Broad typically only give out BAM files for normal RNA-seq runs.
+- For their DGE (96 well) platform, they give everything under the sun.
-You have to use their ASPERA system to pull down the files and you will need not only login and password info to get the data, but a limited time password to decrypt the data.
-While you can do this on your machine but by far the easiest method [*can someone update this when they do an actual Broad download?
+- You have to use their ASPERA system to pull down the files and you will need not only login and password info to get the data, but a limited time password to decrypt the data.
+  - you can run ASPERA on your machine but by far the easiest method [*can someone update this when they do an actual Broad download?
 I'm not sure this is toally accurate*] is with their command line script `shares_download.sh`.
-If you don't have this info, have the client request it from the Broad and have the client send you the Broad's reply email with the info.
+  - If you don't have this info, have the client request it from the Broad and have the client send you the Broad's reply email with the info.